doctorfree/nvim-lazyman/README.md

   }
 }

-# Language servers are mostly being handled by Mason
+# Language servers are also being installed by Mason
-# but some external utilities are required
 install_language_servers() {
   [ "$quiet" ] || printf "\nInstalling language servers and tools"